 Introduction to Comparative Political Economy (graduate)

 The objective of this class is to introduce the student to the growing field of Comparative Political Economy.
-As there are many ways that this class can be design, my aim here is to we to read papers on how political institutions affect economic performance.
-Drawing from the readings on Comparative Politics, Political Economy, American Politics, and other related fields in Political Science and Economics (and other related areas), we study some of the most important papers on Comparative Political Economy, focusing on generating novel hypotheses and ideas for further the research in the field.
+As there are many ways that this class can be design, we will aim to read papers on how political institutions affect economic performance.
+Drawing from the readings on Comparative Politics, Political Economy, American Politics, and other related fields in Political Science and Economics, we study the most essential papers on Comparative Political Economy, focusing on generating novel hypotheses and ideas for further the research in the field.

 Introduction to Game Theory (undergraduate)

 The objective of this class is to build up a working knowledge in applied game theory, focusing on current International Relations and Political Economy problems.
-By the end of the class the student is expected to have a working knowledge in game theory that will facilitate the understanding of academic articles, as well as model real world situations using game theory.
-The class does not assume any previous knowledge in game theory, and the math requirements are kept at minimum: high school math without any calculus pre-requisites.
-In the class we will be studying games ranging from simple Pure Strategy Nash Equilibrium computations, to more sophisticated Bayesian games and Bargaining models.
+By the end of the course, the student is expected to have a working knowledge in game theory that will facilitate the understanding of academic articles, as well as real-world model situations using game theory.
+The class does not assume any previous knowledge in game theory, and the math requirements are kept at a minimum: high school math without any calculus pre-requisites.
+In the class, we will be studying games ranging from simple Pure Strategy Nash Equilibrium computations to more sophisticated Bayesian games and Bargaining models.

 This class will introduce the concepts and techniques of experimental impact evaluation, with applications in social sciences and international relations.
 We will discuss all the steps involved in impact evaluation of social programs, since the very beginning of formalizing the idea, until the most complicated issues, such as designing A/B tests and field experiments.
 After this class, the student will be prepared to design, plan, implement, and evaluate a social policy of her interest.
 We will illustrate the field implementation details with the project Incentives for Preventive Health Care Provision, run by the professor, and funded by FGV.